Zimbabwe National Parks

 Sinamatella Camp lies within a protected area for the black and white rhino, in addition to these elephants, wild dogs, lions, hippos and crocodiles can be seen.
 It is a good 120kms from Main Camp.
-There are many beautiful game viewing hides such as Manduvu Dam, Masumu Dam, Detema Dam, other activities visitors can enjoy include, wilderness trails, walks and fishing.
+There are many beautiful game viewing hides such as Manduvu Dam, Masumu Dam, Detema Dam, other activities visitors can enjoy include, wilderness trails, walks, and fishing.

 Chimanimani National Park

 Chimanimani offers a variety of activities for adventure seekers, including hiking, birding, cave exploring and swimming in the clear pools and rivers such as Muhohwa and at the Bridal Veil Falls.
-For the mountain climbers Mount Binga will be a challenge but well worth it in the end to see spectacular views.
+For the mountain climbers, Mount Binga will be a challenge but well worth it in the end to see spectacular views.

 Chizarira National Park

-This park is found at the top of the Zambezi Escarpment in the north west of Zimbabwe; it has stunning views of the Zambezi Valley and has plenty of wildlife including leopards, lions and elephants.
+This park is found at the top of the Zambezi Escarpment in the northwest of Zimbabwe; it has stunning views of the Zambezi Valley and has plenty of wildlife including leopards, lions, and elephants.

 Gonarezhou National Park

-Gonarezhou National Park is found in the south eastern part of the country, the Save and Runde Rivers run through the park and this is where the majority of the game can be found.
+Gonarezhou National Park is found in the southeastern part of the country, the Save and Runde Rivers run through the park and this is where the majority of the game can be found.

 Matobo National Park

 Matobo National Park is situated outside Bulawayo, the second largest town in Zimbabwe.
-It is a protection area of the black and white rhino which is an endangered species.
+It is a protected area of the black and white rhino which is an endangered species.
 This park has a wide variety of animals including zebras, giraffe, leopard and many kinds of antelopes.

 Matobo national park has 6 campsites where guests can find accommodation facilities.
 Maleme Rest camp is the largest.
 At Maleme there are several Lodges available, Fish Eagle and Black Eagle each have 5 beds, fully equipped kitchen and bathroom.
 Imbila is the most exclusive lodge which has two bedrooms and two bathrooms, a veranda which overlooks the river, and a fully equipped kitchen.

-There are five single bedroom chalets, and one two bed room chalets all with communal kitchen and ablution facilities.
+There are five single bedroom chalets and one two-bedroom chalets all with communal kitchen and ablution facilities.
 There are other camping sites within the park.
 Each one has braai facilities and communal ablution blocks.
-These are located close to the dams found within the Park namely Maleme Dam, Mthselele Dam, Toghwana Dam, Mesilume Dam and Arboretum.
+These are located close to the dams found within the Park namely Maleme Dam, Mthselele Dam, Toghwana Dam, Mesilume Dam, and Arboretum.
 There is also a conference facility within the park, Rhodes Hall which has a capacity of 30 people.

-Activities on offer include escorted walks, game drives, fishing, tours of the historical sites which have impressive rock paintings, bird watching and hiking.
+Activities on offer include escorted walks, game drives, fishing, tours of the historical sites which have impressive rock paintings, bird watching, and hiking.